Boosting Graph Foundation Model from Structural Perspective: Experiments

-\textbf{Baselines.} We compare \ours\ with six baselines, which can be categorized into four types.
+\textbf{Baselines.} We compare \ours\ with eight baselines, which can be categorized into four types.
 (1) \textbf{MLP} utilizes a multi-layer perceptron to extract deep features individually for each node.
 (2) Graph Neural Networks: \textbf{GAT}~\cite{GAT} computes the hidden representations of each node in the graph by first learning the importance of its neighbors and then aggregating information from them. \textbf{GIN}~\cite{GIN} enhances the representation power of GNNs by employing a distinct graph encoding method that emphasizes the discrimination of non-isomorphic structures.
-(3) Graph Pre-training Models: \textbf{GraphCL}~\cite{graphcl} utilizes pre-training of graph models through the application of a self-discriminative contrastive learning task on learned node embeddings. \textbf{DGI}~\cite{DGI} introduces a self-supervised pre-training task that aims to maximize the mutual information between the local node view and the global graph view.
-(4) Graph foundation models: \textbf{OFA}~\cite{ofa} utilizes a pre-trained LM to align feature spaces of graphs from different domains, enabling supervised training across all graphs.
+(3) Graph Pre-training Models: \textbf{GraphCL}~\cite{graphcl} utilizes pre-training of graph models through the application of a self-discriminative contrastive learning task on learned node embeddings. \textbf{DGI}~\cite{DGI} introduces a self-supervised pre-training task that aims to maximize the mutual information between the local node view and the global graph view. \textbf{GraphMAE}~\cite{graphmae} present a masked graph autoencoder that mitigates the issues for generative self-supervised graph learning.
+(4) graph models: \textbf{OFA}~\cite{ofa} utilizes a pre-trained LM to align feature spaces of graphs from different domains, enabling supervised training across all graphs. \textbf{UniGraph} We further include recent graph foundation models such as UniGraph~\cite{unigraph}, which leverages LLMs and GNNs through masked modeling and instruction tuning for generalized graph representations.

+\textbf{Experimental Setup.} We implement \ours\ by PyTorch and conducted the experiments with one A100 GPU.
+The model is optimized by Adam~\cite{kingma2014adam}.
+We employ TAGs for all methods to unify all input data.
+Specifically, we employ the pre-trained language models (LMs) to encode instance features as input for models. \ours\ and all other self-supervised learning baselines are first pre-trained on the citation network Cora.
+For other self-supervised learning baseline methods, we train a linear classifier on the top of the embeddings derived from the frozen model.
+Then, we evaluate the model performance on the test sets of all seven datasets with different tasks.
+We perform a grid search to tune hyper-parameters based on the validation set.
+Details on the search space of these hyper-parameters can be found in Table~\ref{ta:hyper}.